12 Great Animal Farms and Petting Zoos near DC for Kids

 1. Leesburg Animal Park — Leesburg

 Kids will love to feed and pet the roaming goats, sheep, llamas, and other farm animals at Leesburg Animal Park's great petting zoo.
 The fun doesn't stop there, though.
-Families can also enjoy live animal shows, take a wagon ride, and see exotic animals like camels, squirrel monkeys, and African-crested porcupines.
-For kids, there are indoor and outdoor playgrounds, pony rides, and an indoor Discovery Room with crafts and other hands-on activities.
+Families can also enjoy live animal shows, take a wagon ride, and see exotic animals like camels, wallabies, and coatis.
+There are also indoor and outdoor playgrounds, pony rides (for a small fee), and an indoor Discovery Room with crafts and other hands-on activities.

 2. Nova Wild — Reston